-This info sheet looks at treatments for fat loss or lipoatrophy.
+This article looks at treatments for fat loss or lipoatrophy.
 See also Lipodystrophy Treatments Part I: Treatments for Fat Gain and Lipodystrophy Treatments Part III: Treatments for Metabolic Changes.

-While lipoatrophy can occur in the arms, legs, and butt, fat loss in the face can be the most difficult for HIV+ people.
+While lipoatrophy can occur in the arms, legs, and butt, fat loss in the face can be the most difficult for people living with HIV.
 This can make someone look older and sicker than they are and cause embarrassment and low self-esteem.
-Many people living with HIV also believe that facial fat loss marks them as HIV+ and increases the stigma they face.
+Many people living with HIV also believe that facial fat loss marks them as living with HIV and increases the stigma they face.

 There are a number of treatments available.
 They all involve having products injected or surgically implanted to fill out hollows in the face.
 This can restore facial fullness.
 Temporary and permanent fillers are available.
 Temporary fillers usually last from three to 12 months and usually require touch-ups.
 Permanent fillers provide long-lasting results, but generally cannot be removed if the outcome is not good.

-Many of these fillers are still being studied and have not been approved by the US Food and Drug Administration (FDA) for HIV-related lipodystrophy.
+Many of these fillers have not been approved by the US Food and Drug Administration (FDA) for HIV-related lipodystrophy.
+Some of them have been approved by the FDA for other conditions or purposes.
 If you are considering a treatment, get as much information as you can about the choices available to you.
 The long-term effects are unknown and results can be different from person to person.

 It is important to consult with a plastic surgeon or dermatologist experienced in treating HIV-related lipodystrophy.
 If you are planning on using a treatment, and especially if you plan to go outside of the US to get it, check with the product's manufacturer to make sure your provider has been properly trained to perform the procedure.

 The treatments are expensive and many insurance companies will not provide coverage.
-However, some HIV+ people have been able to convince their insurance companies to cover the treatment.
-If you try to get your insurance company to pay for these treatments, it is important to stress to them that fillers are required to restore facial features lost to HIV drug treatment, not simply for cosmetic purposes.
+However, some people living with HIV have been able to convince their insurance companies or health services to cover the treatment.
+If you try to get your insurance company or health service to pay for these treatments, it is important to stress to them that fillers are required to restore facial features lost to HIV drug treatment, not simply for cosmetic purposes.

-On a positive note, Medicare pays for facial fillers (Sculptra and Radiesse, below) for HIV+ people on Medicare who experience symptoms of depression due to HIV-related facial lipoatrophy.
+On a positive note, in the US, Medicare pays for facial fillers (Sculptra and Radiesse, below) for people living with HIV on Medicare who experience symptoms of depression due to HIV-related facial lipoatrophy.
 This decision was made, in part, because studies showed that the fillers can improve self-image, ease symptoms of depression, and help people stick more closely to their HIV drug treatment schedules.